Civil Rights and Environmental Justice

 Title VI of the Civil Rights Act of 1964 is a non-discrimination statute.
 Specifically, Title VI, as amended, provides that:

-No person in the United States shall, on the ground of race, color, national origin, sex, age, or disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
+No person in the United States shall, on the ground of race, color, or national origin be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.

 What is Environmental Justice?